-- Use the raw materials which meet the quality parameters. - Check the machineries are working properly. - Wear the personal protective equipment during processing activities.
+- Select only the fruits/ vegetables which meet the quality parameters. - Check the machineries are working properly before starting production. - Wear the personal protective equipment during processing activities

 Sr no Production size Batch size Machine or equipment to be used No. of times the machine/equipment to be used Duration of the process

 1

 2

 3

 4

 5

-6

 Sr no Batch size Total production time Is it as per schedule (Y/N)

 1

 2

 3

 4

 5

-6